kredencos/bio/readme.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 1. Attribution:
-Any use of this Software must include clear attribution by displaying the following credit prominently, such as in the footer of the website or in an "About" section:
+Any use of this Software must include clear attribution by displaying the following credit prominently in the footer of the website:
 - "Template by Kredencos and ymqn."
-- Link to the original repository: https://github.com/kredencos/personal-website
+- Link to the original repository: https://github.com/kredencos/developer-website

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.